 Semester 2 - Dual-Delivery

 |Fees||Look up fees|

-This subject involves students undertaking professional work experience at a Host Organisation’s premises.
-Students will work under the supervision of both a member of academic staff and an external supervisor at the Host Organisation.
+This subject involves students undertaking professional work experience with a Host Organisation, generally at the Host Organisation’s premises.
+Students will work under the supervision of both an academic mentor and an external supervisor at the Host Organisation.

 Intended learning outcomes